-You honestly meant to get all your holiday shopping done before Thanksgiving, but then a month passed and here you are on the brink of getting your kids some festive Slim Jims and pine tree air fresheners.
+You honestly meant to get all your holiday gift shopping done before Thanksgiving, but then a month passed and here you are on the brink of getting your kids some festive Slim Jims and pine tree air fresheners.
 C’mon, you’re better than that … and you have free 2-day shipping.
-To make up for lost time, here are 26 last-minute, one-click gifts from Amazon Prime that will arrive wrapped on your doorstep.
+To make up for lost time, here are last-minute gifts from Amazon Prime that will arrive wrapped on your doorstep.
 Because your kids still have plenty of beef jerky left over from last Christmas.

 DC Super Hero Girls

 This new generation of wondrous women is inspired by classic DC heroes, who are all honing their powers at a special school.
 Give some little Bat Girl or Harley Quinn (if they’re more Suicide Squad than Justice League) one of these, and she’ll be on her way to a standout college application.
 Under accomplishments: “Successfully defended universe from forces of unspeakable evil.”

 These illustrated slip covers slide over ordinary card tables (the kind with the folding legs), turning them into cool-looking forts in a matter of seconds.
 No pillows, no sheets, no taping giant cardboard boxes together required.
 They come in 4 themes — Happy Camper, Submarine, Enchanted Castle, and Outer Space Rocket — and also feature a puppet backdrop in case your kid wants to reenact MacBeth with My Little Ponies.